Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Method

 This is the classical Sinkhorn/IPFP projection result in the strictly positive case \citep{sinkhorn1967knopp,franklin1989scaling}.
 In practice the projection is fast and GPU-friendly.
-As shown in the iteration ablation (Appendix Table~\ref{tab:ipfp_iter_ablation}), 15 iterations suffice to push the maximum row or column marginal error below $10^{-3}$ on representative Gaussian, Clayton, Frank, and Gumbel test densities while taking $\sim\!1$\,ms. Driving the error to machine precision takes $\sim\!100$ iterations and still runs in under $10$\,ms.
+The deployed checkpoint uses $K{=}30$ IPFP iterations.
+As shown in the iteration ablation (Appendix Table~\ref{tab:ipfp_iter_ablation}), 15 iterations already push the maximum row or column marginal error to the $10^{-3}$ range on representative Gaussian, Clayton, Frank, and Gumbel test densities while taking $\sim\!1$\,ms; at $K{=}30$, the error drops to roughly $5\times 10^{-5}$.
+Driving the error to machine precision takes $\sim\!100$ iterations and still runs in under $10$\,ms. Crucially, this finite tolerance is not the bottleneck for downstream behavior: Appendix Table~\ref{tab:ipfp_uci_sensitivity} shows that increasing $K$ from 15 to 100 leaves UCI held-out NLL and PIT-KS unchanged, so the deployed setting lies in the stable projection regime.